TwoBrains-Group/TwoBrains/README.md

     info: {
         // Some kind of meta-data about page, but not for head },
-    data: {
-        // Content-like data goes here
     page: {
-            // Here comes data for the rendered page },
+        // Here comes data for the rendered page
+    },
     common: {
-            // Here's data that belongs not to the rendered page }
+        // Here's data that belongs not to the rendered page (logged in user, etc.)
     },
     settings: {
         // Non-content data (metadata and etc.)